justinyed/Simple_Statistics_and_Data_Cleaning_of_Weather_Data/README.md

 ## Exercise 2: Data Wrangling

-- [ ] For data wrangling/munging practice:
+- [x] For data wrangling/munging practice:
-- [ ] Write code that duplicates the files I included in W3 from the original 2019dbase.csv file from
+- [x] Write code that duplicates the files I included in W3 from the original 2019dbase.csv file from
   - https://www.jlab.org/fm/wx/ • https://www.jlab.org/fm/wx/VWS/data/
   - Note: The header file csv_column_headers.csv
-- [ ] Find at least 5 other variables that you find interesting in the data set and perform a descriptive analysis on them w/plots!
+- [x] Find at least 3 other variables that you find interesting in the data set and perform a descriptive analysis on them w/plots!
   - [ ] Extra: Is it possible to calculate the rainfall by month?
-- [ ] What did you have to do to wrangle the data into a reasonable dataset?
+- [x] What did you have to do to wrangle the data into a reasonable dataset?